rafaelmartins/g-octave/g-octave.1.rst

 -a, --ask           ask to confirmation before perform (un)merges -v, --verbose       Portage makes a lot of noise.
--u, --update        try to update a package or all the installed packages -C, --unmerge       try to unmerge a package instead of merge -f, --force         forces the recreation of the ebuilds --force-all         forces the recreation of the overlay and of the ebuilds
+-u, --update        try to update a package or all the installed packages -s, --search        search for packages with some term on the name (regular expressions allowed) -C, --unmerge       try to unmerge a package instead of merge -f, --force         forces the recreation of the ebuilds --force-all         forces the recreation of the overlay and of the ebuilds